Goth subculture: 18th and 19th centuries' literary influences

 —Hypocrite reader,—my twin,—my brother!

 Visual art influences

 The gothic subculture has influenced different artists—not only musicians—but also painters and photographers.
 In particular their work is based on mystic, morbid and romantic motifs.
 In photography and painting the spectrum varies from erotic artwork to romantic images of vampires or ghosts.
 There is a marked preference for dark colours and sentiments, similar to Gothic fiction.
 At the end of the 19th century, painters like John Everett Millais and John Ruskin invented a new kind of Gothic.

-20th century influences

-Some people credit Jalacy "Screamin' Jay" Hawkins, perhaps best known for his 1956 song "I Put A Spell on You," as a foundation of modern goth style and music.
-Some people credit the band Bauhaus' first single "Bela Lugosi's Dead", released in August 1979, with the start of goth subculture.

-21st century

-The British sitcom The IT Crowd featured a recurring goth character named Richmond Avenal, played by Noel Fielding.
-Fielding said in an interview that he himself had been a goth at age fifteen and that he had a series of goth girlfriends.
-This was the first time he dabbled in makeup.
-Fielding said that he loved his girlfriends dressing him up.